naiquevin/twolegged/README.md

    secret to verify the signed request.

 We will get to point 1 later.
-For point 2, all that's required is a call to the function ``twolegged.validate_request` which abstracts verfication of the request.
+For point 2, all that's required is a call to the function ``twolegged.validate_request`` which abstracts away the verfication of the request.

 ``validate_request`` takes two arguments: